mardiros/plaster-yaml/README.md

 ## Introduction

-Configure your applications with YAML structured data.
+Configure your applications with YAML (and JSON) structured data.

 The `plaster-yaml` plugin lets applications, notably [Pyramid]( https://trypyramid.com) applications but also other applications that